 Look, he’s a sweet guy.
 He gives good advice when it comes to my homework, and he is really passive and relaxed.
 I appreciate him a lot.
 His appreciation for me, of course, runs a lot deeper.
 I’d noticed him always sitting next to me during his homework help sessions, and giving extra attention to my questions.
 He’d insert himself (naturally) into my conversations, and he’d even invited me over to his room a couple times (in a non-creepy way).

 Saturday, I took him up on his offer because I was admittedly a little attracted to his brains.
 I thought his passion for programming was impressive and I had respect for it.
-When I got there he shows me the elaborate LED light program he coded in his room, and we just talked for a little.
+When I got there he showed me the elaborate LED light program he coded in his room, and we just talked for a little.
 At this point, I’m thinking He’s sweet; he’s nice.
 He clearly is attracted to me, and I’m slightly attracted to him.
 Not like anyone else is going to be coming into my life soon and so I can take this as slow as I want.

 I kissed him.